ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Mostly clear.
 Low around 69, with temperatures rising to around 71 overnight.
-South southeast wind around 3 mph.<br></div>
+South wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Showers and thunderstorms likely before 1pm, then a slight chance of showers and thunderstorms.
-Partly sunny.
-High near 85,
+         <h3>Wednesday</h3>A slight chance of showers and thunderstorms before 7am, then showers and thunderstorms between 7am and 11am, then a chance
-         with temperatures falling to around 83 in the afternoon.
+         of showers and thunderstorms.
+Mostly cloudy.
+High near 85, with temperatures falling to around 83 in the afternoon.
 South southwest wind around 5 mph.
-Chance of precipitation is 70%.<br></div>
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of showers and thunderstorms before midnight, then showers and thunderstorms likely.
+         <h3>Wednesday Night</h3>A chance of showers and thunderstorms before 8pm, then showers and thunderstorms likely between 8pm and 3am, then a chance
+         of showers and thunderstorms between 3am and 5am, then a chance of showers and thunderstorms.
 Mostly cloudy.
-Low around 68,
-         with temperatures rising to around 70 overnight.
-North northeast wind around 3 mph.
+Low around 68, with temperatures rising to around 70 overnight.
+Northeast wind around 3 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of showers and thunderstorms before 10am, then a chance of showers and thunderstorms between 10am and 1pm.
-Partly
+         <h3>Thursday</h3>A chance of showers and thunderstorms between 10am and 1pm.
+Partly sunny, with a high near 84.
+North northeast wind around
-         sunny, with a high near 84.
-North northeast wind around 5 mph.
-Chance of precipitation is 50%.<br></div>
+         5 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">